 President Obama has signed "a bipartisan $12.3 billion water bill that will help improve harbors, waterways, levees, and ecosystems across the United States," according to an article by Adie Tomer and Joseph Kane.

 After passing the House earlier on a 412-4 vote, the Senate voted 91-7 on May 22 to pass a $12.3 billion water infrastructure bill known as Water Resources Reform and Development Act.
 It had been seven years since the act was last reauthorized.

 Last Thursday, House and Senate leaders announced agreement on an $8.2 billion waterways infrastructure bill, and if they have their way, it won't be their last major agreement.
 On Monday, a successor highway bill (to MAP-21) will be released.

 WXY Architecture + Urban Design is neither an architecture studio nor an urban planning practice.
 Like an increasing number of firms, it’s both.
 The trend toward interdisciplinary design has both practical and philosophical roots.
-Opinion
+Blog Post

 In time for Earth Day, American Rivers has released its annual list of the country's most threatened rivers.
 Topping this year's list is the Colorado River, a waterway so dammed, diverted and over-tapped that it ultimately "dries to a trickle."